 What Is Reclaimed Wood?

-Reclaimed wood is high-quality “upcycled” wood that’s been taken from various sources like:
+Reclaimed wood or lumber is defined as high-quality “upcycled” wood that’s been taken from various sources like:

 - Old barns

 At some point, many structures constructed from virgin wood are either removed or demolished.
 When this happens, there is a huge amount of air-dried wood left behind.
 This highly-sought after lumber is ready to be recycled by a reclaimed wood flooring company and to be used again in various ways.